Healthy Homes Assessment Te Mata

 Draught Stopping Te Mata

-If a draught could be felt from unreasonable gaps or holes, it requirements to be sealed.
+If a draft can be felt through gaps that are too large or holes, it requirements to be closed.

 What are unjustifiable gaps or holes?

-Find the complete specifications of the Healthy Homes draught stopping requirements.
+Check out the complete details to the Healthy Homes draught stopping requirements.

 draught stopping building inspections